Jim Colbert

 James Joseph Colbert (born March 9, 1941) is an American professional golfer.

+Early life and amateur career

 Colbert was born in Elizabeth, New Jersey.
-He attended Kansas State University, where he finished second in the NCAA golf championships in 1964, before graduating and turning professional in 1965.
+He attended Kansas State University, where he finished second in the NCAA golf championships in 1964.
+Colbert graduated in 1965.

+Professional career

+In 1965, Colbert turned professional.
 Colbert won eight times on the PGA Tour, including twice in 1983 when he finished a career best fifteenth on the money list.
 As a senior Colbert has won 20 tournaments on the Champions Tour, including a senior major championship, the 1993 Senior Players Championship.

 Colbert has worked as a golf analyst for ESPN and has his own golf course management company based in Pahrump, Nevada.
 He also helped design a golf course in Manhattan, Kansas, named Colbert Hills, which was ranked by Golfweek as the best public course in Kansas, and by Golf Digest as the eighth-best course overall in the state.